Tracht/GoClimb/README.md

 * Separate additions
   * [Vue Loader](https://vue-loader.vuejs.org/) to enable hot reloading (among other things)
   * [Element UI](https://element.eleme.io/#/en-US), our UI components library.
 This is installed this globally.
+* We recommend using Vetur, which is Vue tooling for VS Code.

 ### To get the project running
 In dev mode